The questions Mark Zuckerberg didn't answer for European Parliament

 "I asked you six yes and no questions and I got not a single answer," Guy Verhofstadt, a Parliament member representing Belgium, said at the end of the hearing.

-"I'll make sure we follow up and get you answers to those," Zuckerberg responded, making a similar play to defer to his team like he did with Congress in April.
+"I'll make sure we follow up and get you answers to those," Zuckerberg responded, deferring to his team as he did with Congress in April.

 Instead of answering all the questions in person, Zuckerberg promised to provide a written response at the end to all the issues he couldn't get to in his 25 minutes of time.